dan-leo/masters/thesis/v8/2_litstudy.md

   command will be 1 (registered) or 5 (registered & roaming).
 - See [@ubloxAppNote2018]] for a connection status compatibility matrix.

+* PCI value is assigned.

+The **PCI** value is created from two components - PSS and SSS.
+The PSS, Primary Synchronization Signal, has the value 0, 1, or 2.
+The SSS, Secondary Synchronization Signal, can have a value between 0 and 167.

-## RRC Connection and Inactivity Timer
+## RRC Connection and Inactivity Timer {#rrc_inactivity}

 After network registration or transmitting a data packet, the device usually enters RRC connected (C-DRX) mode for a specified inactivity timeout specified by the network.